thizzbuzz/e2stem.curriculum/recommendations.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Software development is all about using tools to make it easier to create projects
+These are some open source projects I use for software development and more general use.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 🔷🔷🔷 **Operating Systems**

-#### Linux Distrobutions
+#### Linux Distributions

   - Linux Mint
   - Manjaro